What is Scoop?

 - Scoop's automated snapshots of all your data allow for unprecedented analysis of change.
 The automated snapshotting and the construction of snapshot change analysis tables allow you to analyze how your business does business - changes can be analyzed to see how you are performing.
 This is something built-in operational reporting cannot do, and no other business intelligence product does without extensive custom coding by experts.

 With a solid grasp of spreadsheets and formulas, you can blend datasets and create new calculations, unlocking the full potential of your data.
+And AI is fantastic at making that logic easy to create and BI easy to use.
 Dive into the future of data analysis with Scoop and transform the way you tell your data stories!

 The Basic Scoop Workflow